arushiranaaa/arushiranaaa/README.md

 # Hey there 👋

-I'm **Arushi Rana**, a final-year **B.Tech CSE student** passionate about **Web Development, DevOps, and Generative AI**.
-I enjoy building projects, exploring new technologies, and contributing to open source. 🚀
+I'm Arushi Rana, a final-year B.Tech CSE student on a mission to build, innovate, and explore the future of tech. 🚀 I love turning ideas into projects, diving into new technologies, and contributing to the open-source community.

-- 🌱 Currently learning **Cloud & AI-powered applications**
+🌱 Currently on a journey to master Cloud & AI-powered applications

-- 💻 Interested in **System Design & Full-Stack Development**
+💻 Fascinated by System Design, Full-Stack Development, and problem-solving at scale

-- ⚡ Open to collaborations and exciting internship opportunities
+⚡ Always open to collaborations, exciting projects, and internship adventures

 ---